tensorpack/tensorpack/README.md

 2. __DataFlow__. tensorpack allows and encourages complex data processing.

-	+ All data producer has an unified `generator` interface, allowing them to be composed to perform complex preprocessing.
+	+ All data producer has an unified interface, allowing them to be composed to perform complex preprocessing.
 	+ Use Python to easily handle any data format, yet still keep good performance thanks to multiprocess prefetch & TF Queue prefetch.
 	For example, InceptionV3 can run in the same speed as the official code which reads data by TF operators.

 3. __Callbacks__, including everything you want to do apart from the training iterations, such as:
 	+ Change hyperparameters during training
-	+ Print some variables of interest
+	+ Print some tensors of interest
 	+ Run inference on a test dataset
 	+ Run some operations once a while
 	+ Send loss to your phone